-Seattle University School of Law has four student-run journals.
+Seattle University School of Law has four official student-run journals.
 The students' participation in the writing assignments and the editorial process required by the journals is designed to improve writing skills and research techniques and to instill self-discipline and analytical proficiency through the hard work required to publish quality research works.
-The Seattle Journal for Social Justice and Seattle University Law Review are the two official student-run publications.
-The Seattle Environmental Law Journal and the American Indian Law Journal publish on a provisional status.

 The AILJ is an academic collaboration among students, faculty, and practitioners.
 AILJ is designed to fill a critical gap in the amount of current scholarship available to those interested in the rapidly developing field of Indian law.